We are searching for

 • Sun or moonroof

 Optional additions can also be more traditional equipment, like new tires, window tint, or upgraded rims.
-Accessories like this will likely be placed in a separate column so you can confirm them item by item.
+Accessories like this will likely be placed in a separate column on the Monroney label so you can confirm them item by item.
 Check this column carefully, and make sure that the car only comes with the equipment you require; dealers will often add extraneous items to raise the price artificially.

 Optional Vehicle Equipment